The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

 - After score visibility date (this is only for traditional/ranged courses and will display after the score visibility due date has passed)

-NOTE: Lincoln Learning Solutions typically changes the following settings in this tile while leaving the rest as default settings.
-Display correct questions, Display correct choices and Display feedback should be set to After minimum attempt.
+NOTE: Lincoln Learning Solutions updates Display correct questions, Display correct choices and Display feedback results to After minimum attempt.
+This is not the default setting.

 Agilix provided a few scenarios below to help illustrate the various options.